sander1095/dab-graphql-csharp-client/README.md

 - run `dotnet watch run` in `client`
 - You should see the amount of conferences and talks in your cosmosdb database in the terminal.

+# Issues
+I'm not quite happy with having to insert `ConferenceTalk` as an entity in `dab-config.json` in order to get the model to work.
+I've created the following GitHub issue for it: https://github.com/Azure/data-api-builder/issues/2335